 Assessment rates are calculated at the rate group level.
 The Board may place industry groups that are large enough into their own rate group.
-Otherwise, the Board will combine industry groups into rate groups on the basis of similarity of historical injury cost rates.
+Otherwise, the Board will place industry groups into specific rate groups (known as rate group bands) on the basis of their historical injury cost rates.
 Rate groups must meet a minimum size requirement as determined by the Board in order to be viable for statistical and insurance purposes.

-Where the injury cost rate of the industry group differs from the average injury cost rate of its rate group by more than 20% for three consecutive years, the Board may move the industry group to a rate group that better reflects its actual injury cost rate.
+Where the historical injury cost rate of the industry group falls outside the historical injury cost rate range of its rate group band for two consecutive years, the Board may move the industry group to a rate group band that better reflects its historical injury cost rate.